 While Firefox is one of the top 3 most secure browsers, it still needs multiple plugins installed first to claim this spot.
 To begin with, it won’t be able to spoof and fully protect your IP address, not to mention unblocking geo-restricted content or climbing over China’s Great Firewall.

 That’s why you need a Firefox VPN add-on that has it all in one package.
 And we’re here to help you pick the best one.
-Before we get to the best Firefox VPNs, there are a few things to straighten out.
+So, let’s dive right in.

 Best Firefox VPN services